Robinlovelace/stats19-gisruk/README.md

 # Introduction

 This paper is motivated by two high-level policy and academic objectives, which intersect.
-The policy objective is to engender decision making that is informed by high quality evidence and the ‘best available data’.
-The academic objective is to ensure that research findings can be reproduced, to ensure scientific falsifiability and to encourage collaboration and cooperation between researchers, rather than competition.
+The policy objective is to provide high quality evidence and the ‘best available data’ in an ‘actionable’ form.
+The academic objective is to ensure that research findings can be reproduced, to ensure scientific falsifiability and encourage cooperation between researchers.
 These two objectives intersect because without reproducible methods it is difficult to generate high quality evidence that can be externally verified.
-Conversely, an academic environment that is conducive to collaboration and not competition requires a government that supports open science, “the transparent and accessible knowledge
-\[and methods\] shared and developed through collaborative networks” (Vicente-Saez and Martinez-Fuentes 2018).
+Conversely, an academic environment that is conducive to collaboration and not competition requires a government that supports ‘open science’, “the transparent and accessible knowledge \[and methods\] shared and developed through collaborative networks” (Vicente-Saez and Martinez-Fuentes 2018).

 This context is relevant to many fields of research that have practical and policy implications.
 Road safety research is no exception, as its